Current undergraduate and postgraduate students are an integral part of the University's work with schools, colleges and community groups.

 We have a large team of Student Ambassadors - employed on a casual, part-time basis - who play a vital role in representing the University at student recruitment events, acting as role models for school and college students and providing exceptional customer service to our guests.

-Student Ambassadors are managed by the University's Student Recruitment, Education Liaison and Events teams, who are responsible for a wide range of activities.
+Student Ambassadors are managed by the University's Student Recruitment, Outreach and Events teams, who are responsible for a wide range of activities.
 Student ambassadors find themselves getting up to lots of exciting and rewarding things, including:

 - looking after a small group of 13 year old school pupils who are spending the day at our university during an ‘Introduction to Higher Education' visit for their class, acting as a role model and giving them an insight to life as a university student through games and other activities